 To understand the importance of mathematical skills in everyday life.

-What difference is the Maths curriculum making to students
+What difference is the Maths curriculum making to students?
+(Impact)

 Assessment of students work follows an ongoing formative approach.
 We assess students work in Maths for short-term formative reasons, to offer immediate feedback to students and inform planning.
 We also assess medium-term targets that are set for students to allow them to work towards a larger learning goal.
 Evidence of student progress is assessed mainly through teacher observations, feedback from Teaching Assistants, scrutiny of students’ work and discussions with students.